 For example, a word may have the same pronunciation but can be used in 2 different ways depending on the application.
 It’s pretty cool.

-These three categories of onomatopoeia are most important and those which are most commonly taught to Japanese language learners (including Japanese natives).
+These three categories of onomatopoeia are the most important and most commonly taught to any Japanese language learner (including Japanese natives).

 To summarize, giseigo and gitaigo are words that express sounds, whereas gitaigo expresses feelings/conditions.

 |ぴかぴか (pika pika)||To describe what is shiny or sparkling or with glitter|